 The calendar shows precisely 18 more days to go for a “Thanksgiving day”.
 That Bundt cake mould needs to come out from the upper shelf.
 On the home decor front, you have zeroed on the “less is more” theme.
 Maybe few pumpkins here and there and subtle patio lighting...
 Everything is going to be cheery and impressive.

 Cliched but true, a special occasion calls for giving extra effort in everything, especially in the attire department.
+Be it toddler dress shirts and bow ties or little girls business suits, baby boy special occasion rompers or fancy girl dressings for weddings, kids formal wear are a joy to behold.
 And when you have babies and kids to be occasion ready, you want the cuteness quotient high.
-The dress patterns in the kiddie shops are always alluring, silk rosette bow headbands look charming and the price tags... of course mind-boggling.
+The dress patterns in the kiddie shops and the toddler fancy dresses are always alluring, silk rosette bow headbands look charming and the price tags... of course mind-boggling.

-Be it baby’s christening, fifth birthday celebration, choir recital and even celebrating baby’s first tooth (yes, it’s an Armenian tradition), kids and celebration is always one big party.
+Special occasion dresses are a must.
+Be it baby’s christening, fifth birthday celebration, choir recital, or even celebrating baby’s first tooth (yes, it’s an Armenian tradition), kids and celebration is always one big party.
 And to make such special occasions “Awww fully snaps captive”, the little one need to be comfy and cutesy clad.

 The holy, celestial and very very special occasion...
 Baby’s christening or baptism ceremony is always a special moment for the entire family and loved ones.
 Now a white christening gown accessorized with a snuggly bonnet is an eternal combo for this “blissful day”.
 Why not up the game with some organic, muslin cotton and a hint of silk on cute little accessories front?